 Looking at population growth trends and growth rates in particular will give us a means to predict future population growth.
 Only then can we try to predict how the energy demand will change in the future.

-The second figure of this slider shows that the trend is indeed growing, but the rate of growth is predicted to decrease in the future.
+The trend is indeed growing, but the rate of growth is predicted to decrease in the future.
 What does this mean for the future?
 Well, the energy demand is still predicted to increase, but at a lower rate than it is currently.
 We should emphasise again though -that this is only a prediction and it may prove to be wrong, as these trends are easily influenced by major global events – the COVID-19 pandemic, for example.